 About ELC

-The ELC helps entrepreneurs achieve ambitious business goals, build a talented workforce, and protect their budding brands.
-Upper-level law students advise clients under the close supervision of Bernice Grant, the ELC’s founding director.
+The ELC helps entrepreneurs achieve ambitious business goals, build talented workforces, and protect their budding brands.
+Upper-level law students advise clients under the close supervision of Katherine Hughes, Clinical Associate Professor and the ELC’s director.

 The ELC is part of a larger Entrepreneurial Law Program at Fordham that combines a foundational curriculum in law and entrepreneurship with the opportunity for students to work directly with startups in New York’s vibrant entrepreneurial ecosystem.